 5. At Hillfest, the giant carnival at the start of school, you can meet the goat mascot of St. Edward’s.
 Not just Topper, the person in a costume, but an actual goat.
 She lives on a farm nearby, her name is Kelly, and she’s the great-granddaughter of the original goat mascot, Pax.

-6. The red doors of Main Building are a great photo op during a campus visit (they also make a great Zoom background during the period of social distancing).
+6. The red doors of Main Building are a great photo op during a campus visit.
 They’re also part of the Legacy Walk, a university tradition.
 After the Medallion Ceremony at the start of your freshman year, you’ll walk with your class up the stairs, through the doors and into the heart of campus to mark your entrance into the St. Edward’s community.
 At the end of your senior year, you and your class will walk out the red doors and onto the front lawn.

 Study Spots, Snacks and De-stressors